tudorSwFpga/dataPipeline/README.md

 * Broadcast mode : every data fed at the input is broadcast to all the consumers
 * Map: a route is defined between the consumers and the feeders

+### Threads

+A thread pool is instantiated, allowing to scale the system depending on the pipeline's complexity.
+The number of threads in the threadpool is defined in the topology file.

 # Usage